 In the currency markets, the pound and the US dollar both fell.
 The Euro and the Aussie dollar both gained over 3% against the pound and dollar.
 Accordingly, European equities fell around 2% – this is a similar effect I think to what happens with the globally-exposed FTSE-100 when the pound gyrates.
 The more domestically-focused Australian equity market managed to rise despite a strengthening Australian dollar.

-It’s the end of the month and the end of the quarter.
-This is a combination post with my usual monthly portfolio performance along with a quarterly review of how I’m progressing on my goals for 2017.
+It’s the end of the second quarter.
+That means it’s time for my usual monthly portfolio performance along with a quarterly review of how 2017 is progressing.

 June’s news was dominated by the UK’s general election.
 To my mind the electorate called it about right.
 Under the UK’s first-past-the-post constituency system no voters have a say on the overall leadership, but nonetheless the overall outcome often reflects the wider mood of the nation with uncanny fidelity.
 That’s what seemed to happen here: the Tories were badly led down by their leader, and Corbyn’s Labour offered a genuine and, to many, welcome alternative.
 Yet at the end of the day the Tories remain in power, with an extremely short leash and an exploding collar.

 The other news in June, which if you blinked you might have missed it, was the central banks publicly stuttering about the next policy move.
 This unsettled UK and USA markets noticably, but it seems to have lasted less than a week.
 From the point of view of my process however this was material; the pound gained about 3% culminating in it reaching $1.32 at exactly the end of the month (see graph).
 Even as I write this, a few days later, the pound has reverted – but as I took my portfolio snapshot on 30 June my quarter-end numbers were pretty different.